the UConn Jazz Ensemble

 Tuesday, April 2, 2019, at 7:00pm

 UConn Jazz: Works Inspired by Painter, Paul Klee

-Under the guidance and direction of faculty members, students work together within assigned combos to develop proficiency in the art and craft of jazz improvisation and small-group jazz ensemble playing.
+Under the guidance and direction of faculty members, students work together within assigned combos to develop proficiency in the art of jazz improvisation and small-group jazz performance.
 Groups are often organized according to themes, where the repertoire of a specific jazz composer or genre is addressed.
 To prepare students for professional performance situations, the memorization of standard jazz repertoire is expected.
 Combos perform frequently on and off campus.
-Concerts and clinics are given at high schools throughout Connecticut.
+Concerts and clinics are given throughout Connecticut.